suborbital/sat/README.md

 ### Constellations

 Sat is designed to run in a constellation, i.e. a meshed cluster of instances.
 This enables very interesting network topologies which can run applications in massively distributed and 'edge' environments.
 This repo includes the `constd` tool, which is an experiment-atop-experiment constellation manager that can run [Atmo](https://github.com/suborbital/atmo) applications in a distributed manner using a Sat constellation.
-You can learn more [here](./constd).
+You can learn more in our [`constd` docs](https://docs.suborbital.dev/sat/constellations/).

 Copyright Suborbital contributors 2022.